-Arkansas Adoption Laws
+Your Complete Guide to Arkansas Adoption Laws

 Who can adopt a child in Arkansas?

-Birth Parent Expenses
+Arkansas Adoption Laws on Prospective Birth Parent Expenses

 It’s important to note, however, that the adoptive parents have to file a full record of all money spent in an adoption with the court for a judge to review.

-Who must consent?
+Who must consent to adoption?

-The birth mother
+- The prospective birth mother

-The birth father in certain circumstances
+- The prospective birth father (in certain circumstances)

-Any person who has legal custody of the child
+- Any person who has legal custody of the child

-The court having jurisdiction over the child if a parent does not have legal rights
+- The court having jurisdiction over the child if a parent does not have legal rights

-When is a child required to consent?
+When is a child required to consent to their adoption?

-A child age 12 or older must consent to his or her own adoption, unless the court decides it’s within the child’s best interests and dispenses with the requirement for consent.
+According to Arkansas state adoption laws, a child age 12 or older must consent to his or her own adoption, unless the court decides it’s within the child’s best interests and dispenses with the requirement for consent.

 When is parental consent not necessary?

-If a parent has deserted or abandoned a child
+- If a parent has deserted or abandoned a child

-If a parent has failed to communicate with or support the child for at least one year
+- If a parent has failed to communicate with or support the child for at least one year

-If a parent has relinquished rights or has had his/her rights terminated
+- If a parent has relinquished rights or has had his/her rights terminated

-If a parent has been declared incompetent or mentally defective
+- If a parent has been declared incompetent or mentally defective

-If a legal guardian has failed to respond to a request for consent for 60 days or is unreasonably withholding consent
+- If a legal guardian has failed to respond to a request for consent for 60 days or is unreasonably withholding consent

-If a putative father has acknowledged paternity or is listed on the Putative Father Registry but has failed to establish a relationship with the child
+- If a putative father has acknowledged paternity or is listed on the Putative Father Registry but has failed to establish a relationship with the child

 When can consent be withdrawn?

-Home Study Requirements
+Arkansas Adoption Laws on Home Study Requirements

 Any hopeful adoptive parent in Arkansas must complete a home study prior to adopting.
 A home study assesses each adoptive family member’s mental and physical health, financial standing, emotional stability, discipline practices and child-caring skills.
 Each study will also require three personal references, a safety assessment of the home and background checks.